G-Zhen/Landing-Page/README.md

 # Landing-Page
 TOP Landing Page Flexbox project.
 A landing page around the subject of stoicism.
 Not a full, functioning website.
-There are no actual external links.
+The sign up buttons don't actually do anything.
 The main purpose of this project was the CSS flexbox styling.

 Why Stoicism?
 It's what I've been into recently on my self-improvement journey.
 It's powerful stuff.